 Located on the second tab of the fee schedule is legend outlining coverage indicators.
 The "Auth" column outlines potential limitations.
-Please refer to the parent program guidelines for additional information.
+Refer to the parent program guidelines for additional information.

 Professional components must be billed on a CMS-1500 claim form.
-Refer to the agency's current published Physician-Related Services/Healthcare Professional Services Medicaid Provider Guide.
+Refer to the agency's Physician-Related Services/Healthcare Professional Services Medicaid Provider Guide.

-You may view the agency's Outpatient Fee Schedules on-line.
+You may view the agency's Outpatient Fee Schedules web page.